-The increase for the nine months ended September 30, 2023 was primarily driven by salaries and noncash stock option expense associated with increased hiring campaigns and increased marketing campaigns / attendance at tradeshows to build brand awareness and recognition of our expanding suite of products.
+The increase for the nine months ended September 30, 2023 in selling and marketing expenses was primarily driven by salaries, commissions, and noncash non-cash stock option expense associated with increased hiring campaigns and increased marketing campaigns / attendance at tradeshows to build brand awareness and recognition of our expanding suite of products.

-We expect future selling, general and administrative expense to increase in line with product expansion and growth in our commercialization efforts.
+We expect future selling general and administrative marketing expense to increase in line with product expansion and growth in our commercialization efforts.